friendica/red/doc/Comanche.md

 Comanche primarily chooses what content will appear in various regions of the page.
 The various regions have names and these names can change depending on what layout template you choose.

-Currently there are two layout templates, unless your site provides additional layouts (TODO list all templates)
+Currently there are two layout templates, unless your site provides additional layouts.

 	default